LandryHouston/Flight_Price_Prediction/README.md

 ## Part 2: Data Modeling

 Here, we will delve into the application of the linear regression algorithm to our travel data.
+This section will provide an executive summary of our findings, including the evaluation of model performance and key insights derived from the data.
 Additionally, we will discuss the potential use of a time series model like RNN for future enhancements.

 ---

-## Part 3: Data Evaluation/Executive Summary

-This section will provide an executive summary of our findings, including the evaluation of model performance and key insights derived from the data.

----

-## Part 4: Recommendation/Further Research

-We'll conclude by offering recommendations based on our analysis and suggest avenues for further research to continually improve the predictive model.

 ![AltText](https://media.licdn.com/dms/image/D5612AQFwNc05_ndXIQ/article-cover_image-shrink_720_1280/0/1698694514274?e=1710979200&v=beta&t=ibpfjqzM24Lot2cKZ34GcW-3A4rDEQB5G5FKEhNEnhY)